hapax/hapax.github.io/assets/teaching.md

     contain themselves.
 But does it contain itself? </i></figcaption>
 	</div>
 	</figure>

+This is more than a novelty; Russell's paradox can be jerry-rigged into [an argument](https://en.wikipedia.org/wiki/Cantor%27s_diagonal_argument) that there are different sorts of infinity!
+This is the sort of power that philosophers, using mere words, could only dream of.
+I saw that maths could be deep and bewitchingly strange.

 At the same time, I was reading pop science books about physics, fun things like relativity, black holes and quantum mechanics.